Fiserv/Commerce-Hub/docs/Resources/Guides/Partners/PFAC/Split-Settlement.md

 tags: [Payment Faciliator]
 ---

-# Split Settlement
+# Payment Faciliator Split Settlement

-Add Description
+Split settlement transaction defines how a transaction should be distributed between proccessing and non-processing MIDs to take Revenue, Fees, Reserves, and Hold amounts.

 ## Request Variables